pangenome/odgi/docs/rst/commands/odgi_viz.rst

   be ``PATH<TAB>R,G,B`` or ``PATH<TAB>#RRGGBB``.
 When paths are grouped (``-M``), group names can be used as *PATH*.

+| **-k, --cluster-paths**
+| Order paths automatically by pairwise similarity (bin-level Jaccard) so
+  similar paths are adjacent.
+Cannot be used with explicit path ordering, path packing, prefix merges, or compressed mode.

 | **-M, --prefix-merges**\ =\ *FILE*
 | Merge paths beginning with prefixes listed (one per line) in *FILE*.